History of the Catholic Church and homosexuality: The Inquisition and homosexuality

 Within Aragon and its dependent territories, the number of individuals that the Spanish Inquisition tried for sodomy, between 1570 and 1630 was over 800 or nearly a thousand.
-Nearly all of almost 500 cases of sodomy between persons concerned the relationship between an older man and an adolescent, often by coercion, with only a few cases where the couple were consenting homosexual adults.
-About 100 of the total involved allegations of child abuse.
+The reports of several hundred sodomy cases indicates that most concerned the relationships between an older man and an adolescent, often involving prostitution.
+According to Monter, an estimated 100 of the total cases involved clear child abuse.
 In Spain, those whom the Spanish Inquisition convicted and had executed "by burning without the benefit of strangulation" were about 150.
 The Inquisition was harsh to sodomizers (more so for those committing bestiality than homosexuality), but tended to restrict death by burning only to those aged over twenty-five.
 Minors were normally whipped and sent to the galleys.
 Mildness was also shown to clergy, who were always a high proportion of those arrested.
 In fact, conviction and execution for sodomy was easier to obtain from the civil courts in other parts of Spain than from the tribunals of the Inquisition in Aragon, and there executions for sodomy were much more numerous.
 After 1633, where the Spanish Inquisition had jurisdiction for sodomy, it ceased treating it as requiring execution, and imposed lesser penalties in cases brought before it.

 The Portuguese Inquisition was established in 1536; and in 1539 Henry, Archbishop of Braga (later cardinal and king of Portugal) became Grand Inquisitor.
 (An earlier appointment as Portuguese Grand Inquisitor was Friar Diogo da Silva.)
 It received 4,419 denunciations against individuals accused of sodomy, of whom 447 were subjected to a formal trial, and thirty were burnt at the stake, in accordance with the pre-1536 civil laws enacted under Kings Afonso V and Manuel I, and many others were sent to the galleys or to exile, temporary or permanent.